andrenth/srsly/README.md

     # start srsly

-To enable srsly in Postfix, add srsly's listen address to the `smtpd_milters` directive in `main.cf` or in a specific smtpd instance in `master.cf`.
-By default, srsly listens on an IPv4 TCP socket on localhost, port 8387:
+To enable srsly in Postfix, add srsly's listen address to the `smtpd_milters` directive in `main.cf` or in a specific `smtpd` instance in `master.cf`.
+By default, srsly listens on an IPv4 socket on localhost, port 8387:

     smtpd_milters = inet:localhost:8387

 ## Communication with Postfix

-In order to decide if the MAIL FROM address needs to be rewritten, srsly needs to determine if a message is a redirect.
-There is a simple criteria that can be used in that decision: a redirect message is one in which both the envelope sender and evelope recipient are not local to the SMTP server.
+In order to decide if a MAIL FROM address needs to be rewritten, srsly needs to determine if the message is a redirect.
+There is a simple criteria that can be used in that decision: a redirect message is one in which both the envelope sender and envelope recipient are not local to the SMTP server.

 While this is a simple decision in principle, things are not that easy in practice.
-One of the difficulties of testing whether a given address is local or remote from the point of view of the SMTP server is that Postfix supports a large number of different databases that can be queried in order to perform address translations.
-Those include text files, regular expression tables, and SQL and LDAP queries, among others.
+One of the difficulties of testing whether a given address is local or remote from the point of view of the SMTP server is that Postfix supports a large number of different databases that can be queried in order to perform address translations, including text files, regular expression tables, SQL and LDAP queries, among others.
 Therefore, in order to provide a solution that works on every possible Postfix configuration, one would be forced to implement different connectors for each of the databases supported by Postfix.

 The approach taken by srsly is more pragmatic, if not officially supported by Postfix.
 In order to allow its multiple processes to communicate, Postfix